smoeding/puppet-debconf/README.md

 ##### `seen`

-Optionally set the seen flag in the `debconf` database for `item`.
-This can be left undefined if the seen flag should not be managed.
+Optionally set the `seen` flag for `item`.
+The `seen` flag is used to decide if the associated configuration question should be asked again.
+This parameter can be left undefined if the `seen` flag should not be managed.
 Otherwise this must be a boolean value and the flag is set to the specified value.
 Valid options: `true`, `false` or undefined.
-Default value: Undefined
+Default value: Undefined.

 ## Limitations